 Arguably the greatest footballer in Glenelg's history and its only three-time premiership player.
 A triple best-and-fairest winner, he played a record 448 games for the Tigers between 1971-88.
-After serving in various off-field roles, has taken charge as club president.
+After serving in various off-field roles, he stepped up as president.